is an author, lecturer and consultant on fundraising, marketing and communications

 When not travelling on behalf of clients or giving seminars Ken spends his time between Scotland (for Revolutionise), rural Suffolk and London.
 So he’s easiest to contact by email, at firstname.lastname@example.org.
 You can follow Ken on Twitter @kenburnett1

-To review Storytelling can change the world click here.
+To have a look at Storytelling can change the world click here.

 For any of Ken’s other books click on the image above.